OTStats/euler-project/README.md

-# project-euler
+# Euler Project
-This repository holds code/solutions for the Project Euler competition.
+This repository holds code/solutions for the Euler Project competition.